danniellejones/cp3405_project/setup.md

 2. Create app using flutter `flutter create <app-name>` or `flutter create .` to create in current directory
 3. Check successful creation `ls` check directory, then `cd <app-directory>`
 4. Launch `flutter run`

+### Run Project
+1. Open and run the following commands in Ubuntu terminal
+2. Go to Flutter app directory `cd <path-to-flutter-app>`
+3. Open in Visual Studio Code `code .`
+4. To see available devices for run `flutter devices`

+Run Flutter from Command Line:
+* Open Flutter app in linux environment `flutter run` or run through lib/main.dart
+* Open [Flutter in web](https://docs.flutter.dev/platform-integration/web/building) `flutter run -d web`
+* Open in Emulator: Open android studio using alias `studio`, then go to device manager and create a device, run the device and then in vsc terminal `flutter run -d <device-name>`

+Run Flutter app from VSC:
+* Click bottom right corner and select Linux, web server or emulator
+* Right-click main.dart file and run without/with debugging
+* In wsl the emulator may not be available
+	1. In Ubuntu, check for install `adb --version` if not installed install adb `sudo apt install adb`
+	2. Open Android Studio device manager and run an emulator
+	3. Go to Windows Powershell and see running emulator `adb devices`
+	4. Go to Ubuntu terminal `adb devices`

+**ISSUES!!!**
+Instructions to connect via adb between wsl and windows have not been successful.
+Instructions to use Android Studio installation in wsl are unsuccessful as requires virtualization which is not available in wsl without a VM.
+Potential solution: Local development in Windows for Flutter?

 #### Integration with Firebase